waawal/heroku-buildpack-nginx/README.md

     $ ls -al

 and you'll see the nginx and config directories are now present in your slug.
+You can then start NGINX to prove out the full cycle.

+I am happy to take pull requests for improvements and additions.

 Contributions
 -------------